divin/divingavran/README.md

 ## Setup Instructions
 1. Clone the repository using `git clone`.
 2. Install the required dependencies with `pip install -r requirements.txt` (Warning: Node.js is required).
+3. Initialize Reflex with `reflex init`.
-3. Run the development server using `reflex run`.
+4. Run the development server using `reflex run`.
-4. Visit `localhost:8000` in your web browser to access the website locally.
+5. Visit `localhost:8000` in your web browser to access the website locally.

 ## Deployment
 This website is automatically deployed to Netlify whenever new changes are pushed to the main branch.